About Us

 Portada / About Peru / Machu Picchu Information / Citadel of Machu Picchu

-The citadel of Machu Picchu is one of the most important architectural constructions of the Inca Empire, surrounded by a vast tropical forest.
+The Historic Sanctuary of Machu Picchu is one of the most important architectural constructions of the Inca Empire, as well as a protected area with great biological diversity.

 Machu Picchu, wonder of the world